sreenaths/mcp-python-sdk/docs/minimcp/README.md

 - **Separation of Concerns:** The transport layer is fully decoupled from message handling.
 This makes it easy to adapt MiniMCP to different environments and transport protocols without rewriting your core business logic.
 - **Minimal Dependencies:** MiniMCP keeps its footprint small, depending only on the official MCP SDK.

+#### When to Use MiniMCP

+- If you need to embed MCP in an existing web application (FastAPI, Django, Flask, etc.)
+- Want stateless, horizontally scalable MCP servers
+- Are deploying to serverless environments (AWS Lambda, Cloud Functions, etc.)
+- Use your existing battle-tested security mechanisms and middlewares
+- Want simple HTTP endpoints without mandatory bidirectional communication
+- Need better CPU usage, and resilience by running multiple workers (e.g., `uvicorn --workers 4`)

 ### Currently Supported Features

 The following features are already available in MiniMCP.